 This post is part of the 10 Week Digital Photo Organizing Challenge

 Just stumbled upon the Challenge?
 I invite you to read the Challenge overview post first.
-You can then begin working your way through the weekly Challenge assignments below:
+Here’s what to look for in the coming weeks:

 - Week 2: Create a photo inventory